MOMENTO MORI WINES

 Gippsland, Victoria, Australia

-Momento Mori is Dane Johns and his wife Hannah, who farm two small plots in Gippsland, Victoria and another small 1.5 hectare plot beneath the Black Snake Ranges in the Tonimbuk Valley.
-All of their wines scream ‘hand-made’: strict organic principles, small ferments, wild yeast, no new oak or mechanical pumps used on the wines, no fining or filtering and no additions, including no S02 at any stage of wine making.
-All of them full of character, freshness and purity.
+Dane and Hannah Johns, the dynamic couple behind Momento Mori label, farms two small plots of approx 0.75 hectare each in Gippsland, Victoria.
+The vineyards are situated at 400m above sea level, tucked into the steep hill-sides on the Strezelecki Ranges.
+They also farm another small 1.5 hectare plot beneath the Black Snake Ranges in the Tonimbuk valley, as well as sourcing fruits from like minded and very fastidious growers throughout Victoria.
+All of their wines are the definition of hand-made, following strict organic principles, small ferments, wild yeast, no new oak or mechanical pumps used on the wines, no fining or filtering and no additions, including no S02 at any stage of wine making.

 Organic, Biodynamic and Natural wine.
 What’s the difference?